-WASHINGTON – Today, the House passed the bipartisan Child Care Protection Improvement Act, which would create an Interagency Task Force for Child Safety to assist states in implementing the background check requirements for child care workers outlined in the Child Care and Development Block Grant (CCDBG) program.
+On December 31st, 2020, the president signed into law the bipartisan Child Care Protection Improvement Act, which passed the Senate last march and the House in September.
+The bill creates an Interagency Task Force for Child Safety to assist states in implementing the background check requirements for child care workers outlined in the Child Care and Development Block Grant (CCDBG) program.

 FFYF endorsed the bill after it was introduced in the Senate by Senators Richard Burr (R-NC) and Chris Van Hollen (D-MD) and later the House by Representatives Lucy McBath (D-GA), Cindy Axne (D-IA), Van Taylor (R-TX), Abby Finkenauer (D-IA), and Fred Keller (R-PA).